sergeyerin/tlg-bot-lang-translator/README.md

 # Telegram Language Translator Bot

-A Telegram bot that translates text using OpenAI's API, specifically designed for Russian speakers learning other languages.
+A Telegram bot that translates text FROM Russian to other languages using OpenAI's API, specifically designed for Russian speakers learning other languages.

 ## Features

 - **Multi-language support**: Currently supports English and Portuguese translations
 - **Smart translation**:
-  - Single word → All possible translations with context
+  - Single word → All possible translations
   - Full text → Complete translation
-  - Translation to Russian → Includes explanations of difficult words
+  - **Russian-only input**: Bot only accepts and translates Russian text
 - **User preferences**: Each user can set their preferred target language
-- **Russian-focused**: Native language support with detailed explanations
+- **Russian-focused**: Designed specifically for Russian speakers

 ## Supported Languages